AndersDeath/diary2/README.md

 # 09 July 2022 - Saturday - Yerevan

 I really wanted to do cheatmeal today, butbecause of surgery i didn't.
 I also was in the hospital.
 The price of surgery is swimming. i hate it.
 Anyway I will give them the rest of the money in the next week.
+Anyway I feel better today.
+I went for a short walk.
+Disgusting thing is that I cannot take a bath for a week.
+And I also cannot clean my head.
+It's taugh.